Best Neuroscience Universities in the World

 USA

-Computational neuroscience, AI, cognition
+Computational neuroscience, AI, cognitive science

 University of Oxford